Oze: Decentralized Graph-based Concurrency Control for Long-running Update Transactions (Extended Version): Evaluation

 \subsubsection{Parallel Validation}

+Figure~\ref{fig:oze-L1-vscale} shows the throughput of the L1 transaction with 50 and 100 products (P=50 and P=100, respectively) in the static BoM setting using 20 worker threads, as the number of validator threads increases from 1 to 64.
+The left y-axis shows the throughput for the L1 transaction, and the right y-axis shows the throughput for short transactions.

-Figure~\ref{fig:oze-L1-vscale} shows the throughput of the L1 transaction when increasing the number of validators from 1 to 64.
-In the one-shot mode, Oze cannot commit the L1 transaction with a single validator or even a small number of validation threads for 100 products, but it is possible to commit the L1 transaction using parallel validation, and its throughput increases with more threads.
-In the interactive mode, the effect of the parallel validation is smaller because the inserted delay extends the local ordering phase.
-Note that the benefit for both cases reduces as the number of threads increases threads because the parallel validation presents an overhead when merging the resulting graph of each validator and checking the acyclicity of the graph.
+Oze could not commit the L1 transaction with a single validation thread due to timeouts (i.e., not abort).
+However, parallel validation enabled L1 commits, improving throughput with more threads.
+The benefit was reduced as the number of threads increased because the parallel validation presented an overhead when merging each validator's resulting graph and checking for acyclicity.